This is a paid collaboration with RateSetter.

 *Average rates in June 2019

 The two investment accounts you can choose are an Everyday Account which allows you to invest in all three markets or an Innovative Finance ISA which also allows you access to the same markets, but your returns (your investment income) is tax-free.

 With RateSetter's Innovative Finance ISA not only can you benefit from great returns, you can also enjoy them tax-free.

-Get a £100 boost on your investment with RateSetter
+Get a £20 bonus on your investment with RateSetter

 Please remember that if you do take advantage of this offer, there is no FSCS (Financial Services Compensation Scheme) coverage for this and if you do lose capital, you will not be protected.
 Please be aware of the risks involved.